iam-Igor/food2you/README.md

 # Contributing

-If you'd like to contribute to the development of the InsTile Glovo App, follow these steps:
+If you'd like to contribute to the development of the Food2You App, follow these steps:

 1- Fork the repository.